 There are multiple versions of the ancient tale of the Twins.
 In Greek mythology, both Castor and Pollux were born from the same mortal mother, Leda, with different fathers.
 Castor, the mortal brother, was sired by Tyndareus, a mortal king of Sparta.
 Pollux, the immortal brother, was the son of Zeus, the king of the gods, who was said to seduce Leda in the form of a swan.

 It’s said that – when the mortal brother Castor was slain in battle – his immortal brother Pollux was inconsolable.
 He begged his father Zeus to relieve him of the bonds of immortality.
-Zeus granted his request, and so Pollux joined his brother in death, chosing togetherness with his brother over eternal life.
+Zeus granted his request, and so Pollux joined his brother in death, choosing togetherness with his brother over eternal life.
 According to the legend, Zeus allowed the brothers to live together in the heavens as the constellation Gemini the Twins.

 But, it’s said, the heavenly twins must spend a portion of the year in Hades, the underworld and land of the dead in Greek mythology.